Queer Eye (2003 TV series): Books

-A tie-in book titled Queer Eye for the Straight Guy: The Fab 5's Guide to Looking Better, Cooking Better, Dressing Better, Behaving Better and Living Better was published during 2004 by Clarkson Potter/Publishers, an imprint of Random House.
+The book tie-in Queer Eye for the Straight Guy: The Fab 5's Guide to Looking Better, Cooking Better, Dressing Better, Behaving Better and Living Better was published in 2004 by Clarkson Potter/Publishers, an imprint of Random House.

 DVD releases

 Several DVDs were released in conjunction with the series.
 Kressley, Filicia and Allen each had individual releases emphasizing their topics of expertise.
 Douglas and Rodriguez were featured together in a single DVD focused on grooming.
 Additional DVD releases include Queer Eye for the Red Sox (featuring the team makeover episode) and a multi-disc box set.